openedx/docs.openedx.org/source/community/release_notes/eucalyptus.rst

 Course teams can now control the visibility of subsections based on the scores that learners earn in other subsections.
 This feature prevents learners from viewing content before they earn a minimum score for previous content.
-For more information, see :ref:`opencoursestaff:configuring_prerequisite_content`.

 =================
 Course Navigation